Reset MacBook Air to Factory Settings Without Disc Is Possible - Qiling

 Boot Mac into Disk Utility

 Step 3.
-In the internal drives section, find and click Macintosh HD drive.
+In the internal drives section, click on the Macintosh HD drive.

 Step 4.
 In the top bar, select "Erase".